Radio Luxembourg Trophy

 - March 722 Falconer [722-40] (Vern Schuppan): New to Australian Vern Schuppan to drive in the British Formula Atlantic championship.
 Fitted with a BRM Ford twin cam engine, and first seen in practice at Mallory Park in late March, but Schuppan left before the race to catch a flight to the Singapore GP.
 Schuppan finished second in Singapore, and third in the Malaysian GP a week later.
 Then returned to the British series, now with a BDA, and won four rounds.
 The car was then fitted with Falconer bodywork and an Amon-Woods engine rebuilt by Geoff Richardson, and raced in the Rothmans 50,000 and in two late-season F2 races.
 After a single F2 race in 1973 fitted with a Richardon BDG, the car went to Southeast Asia, winning the Singapore GP with a Ford twin cam fitted, then competed in the JAF Grand Prix at Fuji with the BDG, and back to the 'twink' for Macau.
 He raced the car in British Formula Atlantic briefly in early 1974, then sent it back to Asia where he won the Macau GP in November, by which time it had been fitted with 732 bodywork and a Lola T360 rear wing.
 It then became a fixture at Macau up to 1977, being driven by Alan Jones and Derek Daly.
 Patrick Tambay also raced for Theodore Racing in the Malaysian and Penang Grands Prix in 1977, where it was still in 732 form but was billed as a 752.
 It reappeared at Macau for Schuppan in 1979, now in 76B bodywork.
 After one more race in the hands of Roberto Moreno, the car was retained by Yip and placed in the Macau Grand Prix Museum.

 - Surtees TS15 (James Hunt): To Hesketh Racing for James Hunt to drive in F2 in 1973.
 After the opening race at Mallory Park, it was crashed in a test at Goodwood and rebuilt on a new monocoque before the Hockenheim race four weeks later.
 Crashed in practice for the F2 Pau Grand Prix in May and not seen again.
 In early 1976, Peter Wardle was said to own three TS15s, including the ex-Hunt car, but it now appears that this was incorrect and he only had two.
 According to Crispian Besley, the Hunt car remained at the Surtees factory unrepaired as Hesketh acquired a F1 March 731 instead, and never came back to F2.
-It is reported to have been sold to a US owner who has retained it largely untouched.
+The chassis was still with John Surtees in August 2001.
+It is reported to have since been sold to a US owner who has retained it largely untouched.

 - March 732 (Colin Vandervell): For Colin Vandervell, run by Brian Lewis Racing.
 Vandervell became disillusioned with F2 and the car was rented out to other drivers, notably Motoharu Kurosawa.
 Unknown after 1973 but there are no unexplained 732s in Japan to suggest Kurosawa took it home.
 This could be the unexplained 732 of Jean Lapierre in French hillclimbs in 1974.